 Depending on which login shell you use (query with echo $SHELL) you will want to check different sets of dot files:

 csh: .cshrc and .login

 These new dot files also come with a debugging mode.
 If the file .dbgdot is created in your home directory (by typing "touch .dbgdot"), output will be printed when each dot file is opened by the system.
 This feature is intended only to give an idea of the order in which the dot files are read and should not be used during normal running.
 To turn it off, type "rm .dbgdot".
 Here's an example of what someone with a tcsh login will see with the .dbgdot file in place:

-Keep in mind that while this .dbgdot file is in your home directory any commands that create a new shell will have unexpected output.
+Keep in mind that while this .dbgdot file is in your home directory any commands that create a new shell (like "less" or "make") will have unexpected output.
 For example, using less to read a file will display the above output instead of the file contents.
 Also, other environment scripts may not interact well with the debug feature.
 For instance, runinng "source /common/atlas/scripts/setupATLAS.sh" and "setupATLAS" will generate a number of errors in debugging mode.
 For this reason we recommend only using the debugging mode to get a feel for the order of file loading and not for normal operation.

 If you have the lines

 in your dot files, you must include these lines in the .bash_profile.ext or .profile.ext.
 Do NOT put them in .bashrc.ext or they will be recursively reloaded.
 Also these lines will not work in bash if they are inside an if/then statement (this is a pecularity of bash).
 Finally, if the .bashrc.ext file echoes anything to the screen, this will cause problems when "setupATLAS" is run.
 Any echo statements should be put in .bash_profile.ext or .profile.ext.